mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 hx-disabled-elt="input, .btn"
 ```

-During the HTTP request, disable all `<input>` tags and elements with the `.btn` CSS class so that the user can't double submit the same request.
+During the HTTP request, disable all `<input>` tags and elements with the `.btn` CSS class so that the user can't double-submit the same request.

 Sidenote: The htmx [documentation](https://htmx.org/attributes/hx-disable/) implies that `hx-disabled-elt="this"` should disable the whole form, but it doesn't seem to work.
 As a workaround, I have to use selectors that match all inputs in the form.